• Contact Us

 Final Fantasy XIV has a standalone benchmark application for PC, always updated to the latest game expansion with the latest Endwalker benchmark delivering some very nice graphical updates.
 A long-standing feature of the Final Fantasy XIV standalone benchmark is the loading data is captures which is a summary of all the load times between scenes in the benchmark.

-Sabrent Rocket NVMe 4.0 M.2 SSD Review - Sabrent Rocket NVMe 4.0
+Sabrent Rocket Nvme 4.0 M.2 Ssd Review

 Playstation 5 Testing